-Pilbrow & Partners is led by Fred Pilbrow, an architect with over 25 years experience designing award winning projects in the UK and abroad.
-Fred has been responsible for designing a number of significant London projects including the Heron Tower in the City of London whilst a Partner at KPF and the Francis Crick Institute whilst a Partner at PLP Architecture.
+Prior to founding Pilbrow and Partners, Fred was a Founding Partner at PLP Architecture in 2009 and before this he was a Partner at KPF’s London office.
+During that time he has been responsible for designing a number of significant London projects including the Heron Tower in the City of London whilst a Partner at KPF and the Francis Crick Institute whilst a Partner at PLP Architecture.

 Tal has experience across a range of project types and sectors.
 Architectural proficiencies include programming, statutory/environmental assessment, planning, design, construction detailing and procurement.

 Tal received his Bachelor of Arts in Architectural Studies from Bezalel Academy of Arts and Design in Jerusalem, Israel and his Master in Urban Design from the London School of Economics.

 Keb Garavito Bruhn is a founding partner of Pilbrow & Partners and has over 20 years’ experience working on residential, civic, commercial, educational, and masterplanning projects in the UK, Canada, Europe and the Middle East.